svaarala/duktape-wiki/HowtoBuffers.md

   `duk_hbuffer_fixed`, `duk_hbuffer_dynamic`, and `duk_hbuffer_external`.
   Plain buffers don't have properties, and cannot represent slices.

-* A buffer object, represented by `duk_hbufferobject`.
+* A buffer object, represented by `duk_hbufferobject` (`duk_hbufobj` in
+  Duktape 2.x).
 This type is used to represent all buffer objects and buffer view objects, including `Duktape.Buffer`, Node.js `Buffer`, `ArrayBuffer`, `DataView`, and typed array views.
 A buffer object points to a plain underlying buffer, provides an element type (`Uint8`, `Uint16`, etc), and may be a slice of the underlying buffer.

 This allows for natural mixing, with some examples given below.